-Compassion’s Compass, Strategies for Developing Kindness and Insight
+Compassion’s Compass, Strategies for Developing Insight, Kindness and Empathy

 offers a systematic approach to developing compassionate insight that has been adapted from Tibetan mind training strategies, secularized for modern audiences, and supplemented with relevant research, anecdotes, and exercises in accessible language.
 It in includes a Handbook for Helping Professionals in order to help combat compassion fatigue.
 The strategy described in this book is called COMPASS, which is an an acronym for Compassion and Analytical Selective-Focus Skills.
 Selective-focus skills suggest contemplations that can help to generate and enhance compassionate insight.

 These exercises follow an “emotional logic” in which one step produces a basis for cultivating the next.
 These skill steps are broken down in detail with each section of the book containing a discussion of the purpose of the skill being presented, supporting research for it, examples of its use, and short exercises for the reader to try in order to cultivate and enhance it.
 These techniques have been piloted with social workers and therapists-in-training.
 Details of these pilot studies are included.
 The exercises that are presented in each chapter are also compiled in order for easy use in the back of the book.

 The intended audience for this book includes

 educators, helping professionals, students in training for careers in the helping professions, first responders, and any adult who may face compassion fatigue as a part of his or her career or as a part of coping with daily life.

 Narcissism vs. Compassion